-Apple in October 2019 debuted the AirPods Pro, an updated higher-end version of its existing AirPods with an updated design, noise cancellation technology, better sound, and a more expensive $249 price tag.
+Apple in October 2019 debuted the AirPods Pro, a higher-end version of its existing AirPods with a unique design, noise cancellation technology, better sound, and a more expensive $249 price tag.

 Apple says that with the AirPods Pro, the company is taking the magic of the AirPods "even further," with the AirPods Pro to be sold alongside the lower cost AirPods 2.